meithecatte/compilercrim.es/content/bootstrap/exception-context/index.md

 wouldn't be hard to make the code add a `:` by itself, I don't think that would be for the better — the naming convention means you don't have to worry about your field names conflicting with other Forth words.
-For example, the `unknown-word` exception includes a `word:` field.
-But `word` is already a well-known word that parses a token from the input stream.
+For example, the `unknown-word` exception includes a `word:` field, but `word` is already a well-known word that parses a token from the input stream.
+I must admit that I first considered much more complicated namespacing ideas before realizing that the colon can serve as a naming convention.

 ### Alternative designs